A nonparametric framework for treatment effect modifier discovery in high dimensions: Continuous Outcomes

 A\ref{ass:double-rate-robustness} is satisfied when the nuisance parameter estimators jointly converge at the standard semiparametric rate of $n^{-1/2}$.
 This so-called ``shared rate convergence'' condition also allows for one of the nuisance parameters to converge more slowly if the other estimator converges more quickly.
 When $p$ is small relative to $n$, A\ref{ass:double-rate-robustness} is typically satisfied by estimating $\bar{Q}_0$ and $g_0$ with flexible machine learning methods that place few, if any, assumptions on the functional form of these parameters.
 One such approach is the Super Learner framework \citep{vdl2007}.
 In high-dimensional observational settings, however, this convergence property is only met by appealing to smoothness and sparsity assumptions about the nuisance parameters.
 Examples of these conditions for Random Forests and deep neural networks are outlined in \citet{wager2018} and \citet{farrell2021}, respectively.
-Of note, A\ref{ass:double-rate-robustness} is satisfied regardless of $p$'s size relative to $n$ when either of the nuisance parameters are known, as is the case with $g_0$ in randomized control trials (RCT).
+Of note, A\ref{ass:double-rate-robustness} is satisfied regardless of $p$'s size relative to $n$ when either of the nuisance parameters are known, as is the case with $g_0$ in randomized controlled trials (RCT).
 This follows from inspection of the second-order remainder term of Equation~\eqref{eq:von-mises}, which equals to zero in this scenario.

 We note that A\ref{ass:donsker} and A\ref{ass:double-rate-robustness} are satisfied when estimating the nuisance parameters with the Highly Adaptive LASSO under the condition that these parameters are c\`{a}dl\`{a}g and have bounded sectional variation norm \citep{vdl2017, bibaut2019}.
-Current implementations of this estimator are currently too computationally demanding for use wit the high-dimensional DGPs considered, however.
+Current implementations of this estimator, available in the \texttt{hal9001} R package~\citep{hejazi2020hal9001, coyle-cran-hal9001}, are currently too computationally demanding for use with the high-dimensional DGPs considered, however.

 The final assumption, A\ref{ass:bounded-confounders}, is a sufficient, technical condition required to bound the second-order remainder of Equation~\eqref{eq:von-mises}.
 While it may appear stringent, and is, for example, not satisfied by covariates generated according to a multivariate Gaussian distribution, we believe that it is generally applicable.
 Many --- if not most --- of the random variables studied in the biological, physical, and social sciences are bounded by their very nature or by limitations of measurement instruments.
 We demonstrate Theorem~\ref{thm:asymp-cont-abs-risk-ests}'s practical robustness to A\ref{ass:bounded-confounders} in the simulation experiments of Section~\ref{sec:simulations} by generating covariates with Gaussian distributions.